NXT TV preview: 25-man battle royal set for Tuesday's show - Pro Wrestling Dot Net

 -Three members of DarkState (Cutler James, Dion Lennox, Osiris Griffin, Saquon Shugars) vs. TNA Champion Joe Hendry and NXT Tag Team Champions Hank Walker and Tank Ledger

-Powell’s POV: The NXT Battleground premium live event will be held on May 25 in Tampa, Florida at Yuengling Center.
+Powell’s POV: This should be a newsworthy episode due to the battle royal and No. 1 contenders match.
+The NXT Battleground premium live event will be held on Sunday, May 25, in Tampa, Florida at Yuengling Center.
 Yes, it’s the same day as AEW Double Or Nothing.
 NXT will be live from Orlando, Florida at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment